July 10

 Artist: Olga Butch

-Our original, handcrafted wreaths vary in design and style.
-They are displayed at the arts and crafts shows that we partake within Ontario.
+These original, handcrafted wreaths vary in design and style.
+They are displayed at the arts and crafts shows throughout Ontario.

 Phone: 905-737-7509